codyolsendummy/cms-sanity-pr-check/README.md

 - `NEXT_PUBLIC_SANITY_PROJECT_ID` should be the `projectId` value from the `studio/sanity.json` file.
 - `NEXT_PUBLIC_SANITY_DATASET` should be the `dataset` value from the `studio/sanity.json` file.
 - `SANITY_API_READ_TOKEN` create an API token with `read-only` permissions:
-  - Run `cd studio && npx @sanity/cli manage` or go to https://manage.sanity.io/ and open your project.
+  - Run `cd studio && npx sanity manage` or go to https://manage.sanity.io/ and open your project.
   - Go to **API** and the **Tokens** section at the bottom, launch its **Add API token** button.
   - Name it **SANITY_API_READ_TOKEN**, set **Permissions** to **Viewer**.
   - Hit **Save** and you can copy/paste the token.